Many Canadians may want to know their credit scores in order to see how it will affect their ability to access future credit products.

 Debt is one of the five factors that is taken into consideration when a credit score is calculated.
 Therefore, it makes sense that the average debt level of the citizens of each province could also affect the average credit score by province.

-Do You Know What Your Credit Score is?
+Do You Know What Your Credit Scores Are?

-According to Equifax, in 2015 only 14% of Canadians check their credit score once a year and 56% had never checked it.
-All Canadians need to check their credit (score and report) once a year, not only just to know what your credit score is but to make sure that you have not been the victim of identity theft.
+According to Equifax, in 2021, 78% of Canadians checked their credit scores at least once a year, which is a stark contrast from five years ago where 67% of Canadians said they rarely or have never checked it.
+All Canadians should check their credit (scores and reports) at least once a year, not only just to know what their credit is but to make sure that they have not been the victim of identity theft.

-The great news is, while all the stuff we discussed above does influence your credit score when it’s all said and done, it’s your credit score and you have the power to make it what you want it to be.
+The great news is, while all the stuff we discussed above does influence your credit scores when it’s all said and done, they’re your credit scores and you have the power to make them what you want them to be.
 You can develop great financial habits, pay down debt, and work toward the financial future you’ve always wanted, regardless of where you live.